Aardwolf: Behavior and ecology

 Aardwolves are shy and nocturnal, sleeping in burrows by day.
 They will, on occasion during the winter, become diurnal feeders.
 This happens during the coldest periods as they then stay in at night to conserve heat.

-They have often been mistaken for solitary animals.
-In fact, they live as monogamous pairs with their young.
-If their territory is infringed upon, they will chase the intruder up to 400 m or to the border.
+They are primarily solitary animals, though during mating season they form monogamous pairs which occupy a territory with their young.
+If their territory is infringed upon by another aardwolf, they will chase the intruder away for up to 400 m or to the border.
 If the intruder is caught, which rarely happens, a fight will occur, which is accompanied by soft clucking, hoarse barking, and a type of roar.
 The majority of incursions occur during mating season, when they can occur once or twice per week.
 When food is scarce, the stringent territorial system may be abandoned and as many as three pairs may occupy a single territory.

 The territory is marked by both sexes, as they both have developed anal glands from which they extrude a black substance that is smeared on rocks or grass stalks in 5 mm-long streaks.
 Aardwolves also have scent glands on the forefoot and penile pad.
 They often mark near termite mounds within their territory every 20 minutes or so.
 If they are patrolling their territorial boundaries, the marking frequency increases drastically, to once every 50 m.
 At this rate, an individual may mark 60 marks per hour, and upwards of 200 per night.

-An aardwolf pair may have up to 10 dens, and numerous feces middens, within their territory.
-When they deposit excreta at their middens, they dig a small hole and cover it with sand.
+An aardwolf pair's territory may have up to 10 dens, and numerous middens where they dig small holes and bury their feces with sand.
 Their dens are usually abandoned aardvark, springhare, or porcupine dens, or on occasion they are crevices in rocks.
 They will also dig their own dens, or enlarge dens started by springhares.
 They typically will only use one or two dens at a time, rotating through all of their dens every six months.
 During the summer, they may rest outside their den during the night and sleep underground during the heat of the day.

 Aardwolves are not fast runners nor are they particularly adept at fighting off predators.
 Therefore, when threatened, the aardwolf may attempt to mislead its foe by doubling back on its tracks.
 If confronted, it may raise its mane in an attempt to appear more menacing.
 It also emits a foul-smelling liquid from its anal glands.